bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 it requires you to verify your identity

-{% include message_box.html type="important" title="Before you start setting up SAML SSO" content="
+{% include message_box.html type="important" title="Before connecting SAML SSO to your organization" content="
+Make sure you have the following basic conditions checked out:
 * you have an SAML-supporting Identity Provider that you can connect Bitrise to as an application.
 * your account on Bitrise has an organization.
 If it doesn't have an organization, go ahead and [create one](/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for **existing and brand new organizations** on Bitrise.
 * **as with other** [**organization management actions**](/team-management/user-roles-on-app-teams/)**, only the organization owner can set up SALM SSO to a Bitrise organization.**